 We hope that the readers would not be limited to just children, but that parents and teachers would find the contents interesting and educational.

-The eleven modules are as follows:
+The eleven topics included in the three-volume books are as follows:

 CHILDREN’S CULTURAL AND ENVIRONMENTAL CAMP